 In-network referrals are more likely to be close by or local to the patient, meaning they don’t have to venture far outside their community for care.
 Inability getting to providers for care can be a significant issue, so making this easier for patients is key.

 If a provider refers a patient out of their network, they risk having to pay more seeing as most insurance companies will cover less of the payment for going out of network.
-Staying in-network keeps costs down for patients.
+Staying in-network keeps costs down for patients as well as increases the practices medical management efficiency.
 Special cases may require patients to go out of network, however, it is in the patient’s best interest to give them the care they need at a cost they can afford.

 In-Network Referrals Make Things Easier for Doctors

 The most important aspect of in-network referrals is the ability to deliver patient-centered coordinated care.
 When providers are in the same network, they can converse easier about the patient’s care plan and share information more readily, often through the EHR system.